 Intellectual property is an important source of comparative advantage for the United States.
-Numerous industries in the United States rely on intellectual property for their businesses.
-Among the industries that are dependant on patent protection are the aerospace, automotive, computer, consumer electronics, pharmaceutical, and semiconductor industries.
-Copyright-based industries include the software, data processing, motion pictures, publishing, and recording industries.
-Other industries that indirectly benefit from IPR protection include retailers, traders, and transportation businesses, which support the distribution of goods and services derived from intellectual property.7
+Nearly every industry depends on IPR for its businesses.
+Among the industries that are dependent on patent protection are the aerospace, automotive, computer, consumer electronics, pharmaceutical, and semiconductor industries.
+Copyright-based industries include the software, data processing, motion picture, publishing, and recording industries.
+Other industries that indirectly benefit from IPR protection include retailers, traders, and transportation businesses, which support the distribution of goods and services derived from intellectual property.6